mui/material-ui/docs/src/pages/customization/palette/palette.md

 ## Dark mode

-For more details of how you can set up a dark mode for your theme, head to the [dark mode guide](/customization/dark-mode).
+For details of how you can set up a dark mode for your theme, head to the [dark mode guide](/customization/dark-mode/).